-You see last week we finished the development of our all new URL to PDF converter because we were unhappy with the way our old converter functioned.
+You see recently we finished the development of our all new URL to PDF converter because we were unhappy with the way our old converter functioned.
 While even that version was better than some of the sites out there on the web, it just didn't meet "our" quality standards.

 So we went back to the drawing board and developed one that does.
 So to prove that our converter is as good as we say it is, we will be comparing it against the top 3 converters and let you be the judge of whether we are worthy of converting your webpages.